adrianirwin/wireframe/README.md

 Move the entire `\blender-wireframe` folder from the `\plugins` so it is a sub-folder of the `Blender\\#.##\scripts\addons` folder.
 The exact location of the latter folder may vary based on the underlying operating system, but on Windows 10 it is `C:\Users\\[USER]\AppData\Roaming\Blender Foundation\Blender\\#.##\scripts\addons`

 ### UE4 Materials and Textures
-There are three master materials in `\materials\ue4` folder, and a number of materials functions in the `\functions` sub-folder, that must be applied to an object to achieve the wireframe look.
-Simply copy the text content of each `.T3D` file and paste the contents into a newly created material in UE4.
+There are three master materials in `\materials\ue4` folder, and a number of materials functions in the `\functions` sub-folder that must be applied to an object to achieve the wireframe look.
+Simply copy the text content of each `.T3D` file and paste the contents into a newly created material in UE4 that has the same name.

 The textures are straightforward, just import them as you would any other asset.
-Please note: the relationships between the materials and textures may need to be re-built.
+Please note: the linkage between the materials and textures may need to be re-created.